airmencoders/palmettospark/_pages/projects.md

 #### 3D Printed Door Openers

-  Developed for use in opening doors touchlessly and to limit surface contact in an effort to prevent the spread of COVID-19.
+  Developed for use in opening doors without touching the handles to prevent the spread of COVID-19.

 #### 3D Printed Plexi Holders for CES

-   Developed 3D pintable mounts for holding plexiglass to ensure simoultanious safety and networkability for the CES  offices.
+   Developed 3D printable mounts for holding plexiglass to ensure simultaneous safety and face to face interaction for the CES offices.